lovasoa/RLE/README.md

 **Run-length encoding** and decoding in haskell.

 ## Repository contents
- * `rle.hs` : Compute the run length encoding of the standars input and print it on the standart output
+ * `rle.hs` : Compute the run length encoding of the standard input and print it on the standart output
  * `unrle.hs` : Takes a run length encoded stream on the standard input and decodes it to the standart output

 ## Compiling